 It is of the utmost importance that you don’t cut corners here, and that the details on your account match those on your identification because Skrill security is very strict when it comes to these processes.
 I strongly advise doing all of these verification processes as soon as possible after opening your account, as it can stop any delays or hassles in future.

 You can fund your Skrill account using a number of different methods.
-In Asia, the most popular ways to deposit money into a Skrill account are by credit card, debit card or bank transfer.
+In India, the most popular ways to deposit money into a Skrill account are by credit card, debit card or bank transfer.
 If you know somebody else with a Skrill account, you may also get them to send you funds directly from their account to yours.

-Below is a list of options available to Skrill users in Asia.
+Below is a list of options available to Skrill users in India.
 It is important to note that Skrill accept all credit and debit cards, including Visa, MasterCard, Laser, Maestro, Diners Club, Discover and JCB.

 Cambodia (no local currency): International Bank Transfer (SWIFT) / credit+debit cards